Lost a dog? Start here.

 Create a Lost Pet Flier:

-Create a “Lost Pet” flier and post it at local veterinarian hospitals or clinics, pet stores, coffee shops, and on Facebook: Lost Pets of Galveston Island.
+Create a “Lost Pet” flier and post it at local veterinarian hospitals or clinics, pet stores, coffee shops, and on

 Social Media

-Make sure to check Lost Pets of Galveston Island.
+Lost Pets of Galveston Island.
 Post your lost pet’s information on Facebook, Twitter, Instagram, and any other social media site.
 Ask your friends to share your pet’s info.
-Remember to note information about your pet, when and where he/she went missing and any other pertinent information (i.e. any required medications, identifying marks, rewards, etc.).
+Remember to note information about your pet, when and where he/she went missing, and any other pertinent details (e.g., required medications, identifying marks, rewards).